-The date has not been refreshed.
-When you unlock a process on Get on Board, or when you activate 'Boost', you have 30 days to refresh the date of the ad.
+- The date has not been refreshed.
+If you have a subscription plan on Get on Board you can refresh your job's date, or when you activate 'Boost', the refresh is done automatically to the day of the activation.
 This will make your ad rank in the top search results.
-For companies subscribed to a plan, they can refresh the date as many times as they wish.

 - Check your job on Mondays or Thursdays.
 Professionals receive emails with the latest job postings on Wednesdays and Sundays.
 If you posted your job on Tuesday and no applicants have arrived by Wednesday, we recommend waiting until Thursday and checking again.